A unique protective undergarment (base layer) for firefighters

-The undergarment from CPP Garments protects the skin against carcinogenic fire gas.
+The undergarment (a.k.a. base layer) from CPP Garments protects the skin against carcinogenic fire gas.
 The protective undergarment, which consists of a hood, jacket and trousers, has been designed and tested in collaboration with the Swedish Firefighters' Cancer Foundation.

 It is possible to reduce harmful fire gases with proper protection

 In July 2022, WHO's cancer agency (IARC) classified occupational exposure as a firefighter as carcinogenic to humans according to their highest degree of certainty (Group 1).